 10. Work is to be discussed in class with intelligence, using literary terminology.
-See VI.
+See Guidelines for in-class discussion.

 11. If you are having difficulties of any kind, or if you have questions, please feel free to meet with me.
 If you cannot make an appointment during my regular office hours, I am happy to arrange to meet at another time.
 Do not hesitate to inform me of potential difficulties because I may be able to help you solve them.